 From the handful of games I played online, the server varied from adequate to agonising.
 My Switch was positioned next to my router and I never have any issues with my PlayStation 5 or Xbox One S. It's not that surprising for anyone that has tried Nintendo's online at any point over the last decade.
 Couple this with the lack of incentives for anything interesting to do in Strikers Club, alongside the fact that this service now requires payment, and it's a substandard state of affairs.

-Mario Strikers: Battle League: How does it look and sound?
+Mario Strikers: Battle League review: How does it look and sound?

 Now in HD for the first time ever, Mario Strikers: Battle League looks great on the seven-inch Switch OLED screen.
 I spent the majority of my time playing on the go, amazed at how well it transitions and kind of surprised Nintendo never made a dedicated Strikers for one of its handheld devices.
 Once blown up on a big screen, the colours don't really pop as much as I would have liked while the gameplay runs at 60fps and cutscenes drop to 30fps.